 Is it safe to take a road trip right now?

 Driving in a car with members of your family that you've already been in daily close contact with is safe, experts say.
-That said, states' travel restrictions vary, so if you're crossing state lines and staying for longer than it takes to refill your gas tank, you will want to be aware of where self-quarantine is expected from out-of-staters.
+That said, states' travel restrictions may change as we head into winter, so if you're crossing state lines and staying for longer than it takes to refill your gas tank, you will want to be aware of what is expected from out-of-staters.

 Is staying with another family safe?